 The Southern Arizona Independent Film Festival is a family oriented festival designed to solicit entries from all levels of experience, age groups and genre interests ensuring that opportunities are broadly available to anyone creating visual stories.
 We screen G and PG rated short films (under 15 minutes).
 The festival is geared towards the student filmmaker but fully embraces the work of Indie filmmakers as well.

-“Cmd-Del” (Student) – Sara Yen, Jason Lin and Amar Karoshi – San Jose, California
+“Cmd-Del” – Directed by Sara Yen, Jason Lin and Amar Karoshi

 All winners and screened films will receive respective Laurels for promotional purposes.